End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Controller design for bilinear systems

-In the following, we present the proposed controller design for system~\eqref{eq:BiLinSys} based on the identified bilinear system~\eqref{eq:BilinSysIdentified}.
-More precisely, we rely on the state-feedback controller design presented in~\cite{strasser:berberich:allgower:2023b,strasser:schaller:worthmann:berberich:allgower:2024b}.
-Here, the controller design of the uncertain bilinear system~\eqref{eq:BilinSysIdentified},\eqref{eq:proportional-bound-residual} is addressed by \emph{linear} robust control techniques, which are based on rewriting the bilinear system as a linear fractional representation~\citep{zhou:doyle:glover:1996} within a user-defined state region $\mathcal{X}$.
+First, we make use of the state-feedback controller design presented in~\citet{strasser:berberich:allgower:2023b,strasser:schaller:worthmann:berberich:allgower:2024b}.
+Here, the controller design of the uncertain bilinear system~\eqref{eq:BilinSysIdentified} is addressed by \emph{linear} robust control techniques, where we rewrite the bilinear system as a linear fractional representation~\citep{zhou:doyle:glover:1996} within a user-defined state region $\mathcal{X}\subset\mathbb{R}^{n_x}$.
 To this end, we define the set

-where $Q_x\prec 0$ and $R_z > 0$.
-Then, the proposed controller design guarantees invariance of $\mathcal{X}$ and regional stability of the closed loop for initial conditions in a subset of $\mathcal{X}$.